YangLiuqing-add/YangLiuqing-add/README.md

 ### 🔥 News
 - *2026.06*: 🎉 Gave an oral presentation at the 87th EAGE Annual Conference
-- *2026.05*: 🎉 Gave an oral presentation at the 87th EAGE Annual Conference
 - *2026.01*: 🎉 One paper is published in Geophysical Prospecting
 - *2025.09*: 🎉 One paper is published in Seismological Research Letters
 - *2025.05*: 🎉 One paper is published in JGR: MLC